MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 ---
 # Fact and dimension tables

-When designing the schema for a Kusto database, it's useful to think of tables as broadly belonging to one of two categories:
+When designing the schema for an Azure Data Explorer database, it's useful to think of tables as broadly belonging to one of two categories:
 * [Fact tables](https://en.wikipedia.org/wiki/Fact_table)
 * [Dimension tables](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)#Dimension_table)